kevin-coyle/drupal_con_barcelona/tuesday/restful.md

 <!-- @todo add image of plugin -->
 1. Create a class with an annotation.
 2. Map fields in the `publicFields()` method.

+You get these for free:
+- Sort
+- Filter
+- Fields
+- Range
+- Resource nesting

+## Output formats

+Defer output format to the client.
+This is good for multiple clients where they prefer diff. output formats.

+Plugins:
+- XML
+- jsonAPI
+- yml

+## Discoverable

+Do not write documentation.
+Allow people to discover the API.

+Create a resource that serves a resource.